"If" in Spanish... how to use it

 I didn't paid attention and I didn't passed the exam.
 After the fact, I reflect on what could have had happened.

 NOTE: I'm talking about first and second part.
-Normally it goes in the order I've explained, but it can be the other way around:
+Normally it goes in the order I've explained, but it can be the other way around, that is consequence + if + condition:

 Me quedaré en casa si hace mal tiempo - I'll stay at home if it's bad weather.